W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 > I'm a fan of simplicity, websites that function as they were planned, with substance over style.
 If it doesn't make your site perform better then leave it out.
 I practice research, testing and data driven design.

 My Father and Uncles were all in business so having grown up around them I have adopted their commercial mindedness and I approach web design with this same mindset.
-My aim is to deliver high quality designs to schedule, solve client problems and allow users to have the best possible experience online.
+My aim is to deliver high quality designs to schedule, solve your problems and allow your users to have the best possible experience online.

 ### For Fun
 I enjoy scootering with my toddler, craft ale, coffee, tennis, whisky, pork chops and I love bread.
 I have walked a marathon but still yet to run one.